-The Company has complied with the code provisions set out in the CG Code for the Year, except that the Directors, Mr. Peng Tianbin (chairman of the Board and chairman of the Strategy Committee), Mr. Shi Weixing (chairman of the Nomination Committee) and Mr. Yang Zhongkai (chairman of the Remuneration Committee), did not attend the annual general meeting on 10 June 2019 due to unexpected business engagements.
+The Company has complied with the code provisions set out in the CG Code for the Year, except that the Director, Mr. Peng Tianbin (chairman of the Board and chairman of the Strategy Committee), did not attend the annual general meeting on 22 June 2020 due to unexpected business engagements.